pavlushkin/bs_invoice_maker/README.md

 6. Modify a file with variables
 7. Run script to prepare docx output

+### Bank
-Go to a bank
+- Go to a bank
-Copy existing bill
+- Copy existing bill
-Modify the bill using prepared text
+- Modify the bill using prepared text
-Download the bill
+- Download the bill

+### Diadoc
-Open Diadok
+- Open Diadok
-Create a new package
+- Create a new package
-Upload act and bill
+- Upload act and bill
-Fill out form using prepared data
+- Fill out form using prepared data
-Sign a package
+- Sign a package